 Genes, environment & lifestyle fueling breast cancers even among healthy: Doctors

-Genetic, environmental, and lifestyle factors are driving breast cancers even among women who seem healthy, said oncologists on Friday
+Television actress Hina Khan’s recent diagnosis with stage three breast cancer has sparked discussions on the role of genetic, environmental, and lifestyle factors in the disease’s development.
+Experts emphasize that breast cancer can affect even seemingly healthy individuals due to a complex interplay of these variables

-New Delhi: Genetic, environmental, and lifestyle factors are driving breast cancers even among women who seem healthy, said oncologists on Friday, even as television actress Hina Khan announced her diagnosis with stage three breast cancer.
+Genetic, environmental, and lifestyle factors are driving breast cancers even among women who seem healthy, said oncologists, even as television actress Hina Khan announced her diagnosis with stage three breast cancer.

 Known to be a fitness enthusiast, the ‘Yeh Rishta Kya Kehlata Hai’ actress in an Instagram post said: “I have been diagnosed with Stage Three Breast Cancer”.